-Pantone is brilliantly suited for producing vibrant tones of color and those extra special tonal finishing touches like metallic or neon colors.
+Pantone is brilliantly suited for producing vibrant tones of color like Pantone Blue or Yellow, and those extra special tonal finishing touches like metallic or neon colors.
 And with an exact match each time, it is perfect for those looking for high-quality, colorful, consistent branding.

 On the flip side, Pantone might result in the best quality colors, but it is also more expensive than CMYK due to its time-consuming, single-print method.
 Pantone prints using a “spot color” method which means each individual color is printed one at a time, not mixed together like CMYK.

 The more colors you have, the more spots are needed.
-Ultimately you pay for the number of colors you use, which makes it great for simple branding designs.
+Ultimately, you pay for the number of colors you use, making it great for simple branding designs.
 For printing perfectionists looking for consistent color, Pantone is the one for you.
-But for print jobs where the quantity and detail of color choices is key, CMYK is the best choice.
+But for print jobs where the quantity and detail of color choices are key, CMYK is the best choice.

-If you are printing the same design across multiple packaging products, it's important to be aware of which products use Pantone and which use CMYK for color consistency.
+If you are printing the same design across multiple packaging products, it's important to know which products use Pantone and which use CMYK for color consistency.

-We work mostly with the Pantone Solid Coated and Uncoated libraries and sparingly with the Pastels and Neon Coated and Uncoated libraries.
+We work primarily with the Pantone Solid Coated and Uncoated libraries and sparingly with the Pastels and Neon Coated and Uncoated libraries.

 If you haven't used Pantone colors before, this online Pantone color finder tool helps you convert your brand's colors into Pantone colors and see the closest fit.

-Because we count white as the base color for our tissue paper, we do not charge for its use.
-Therefore, you can technically get three-color tissue for the price of two if you use white in your design.
+Bonus: White is counted as a bonus color on custom noissue Tissue!
+Because we count white as the base color for our compostable tissue paper, we do not charge for its use.
+Therefore, you can technically get three-color tissue for the price of two if you use white in your design!

 There's also no limit on the number of colors you can use with packaging products that use CMYK.
 Of course, you can still request your brand’s Pantone colors, but there will be a chance of a very slight difference.

-Our Kraft Mailers are a special case as they can be printed in both CMYK and Pantone.
-For Kraft Mailer designs that are 1 or 2 colors, we can use Pantone and for multiple colored designs, we can use CMYK.
-However, with CMYK the colors may differ slightly by 5 to 10 percent, so choose wisely.
+Our Recycled Kraft Mailers are a special case as they can be printed in both CMYK and Pantone.
+For Kraft Mailer designs that are 1 or 2 colors, we can use Pantone.
+And for multiple colored designs, we can use CMYK.
+However, the colors may differ slightly by 5 to 10 percent with CMYK, so choose wisely.

-We hope this has helped to break it down what Pantone printing versus CMYK printing means.
+We hope this has helped to break down what Pantone vs. CMYK printing means.
 Color is a hugely important feature for any packaging, as it helps inject your brand's unique personality while bringing a little joy and color into your customer's world.